-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS POI DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ON ONLY The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

-1. Election of Directors Nominees 01 David Green 02 John F. Kennedy The Board of Directors recommends you vote FOR proposals 2, 3 and 4: Against Abstain 2.
-To approve the Harvard Bioscience, Inc. Third Amended and Restated 2000 Stock Option and Incentive Plan to, among other things, increase the number of shares available for issuance thereunder by 3,700,000. r 🗆 3.
-To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011.
-4. Approval, by a non-binding advisory vote, of the compensation of Harvard Bioscience, Inc.'s named executive officers.
-The Board of Directors recommend you vote 1 YEAR on the f ollowing pr oposal: 1 year 2 years 3 years Abstain 5.
-Recommendation, by a non-binding advisory vote, of the freq executive officers. uency of the shareholder vo ote to approv we the compensation of Harvard Bioscience, Inc.'s named $\hfill \square$

-NOTE: Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-Please sign exactly as your name(s) appear(s) hereon.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: M88604-P62638 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the HARVARD BIOSCIENCE, INC. For Withhold For All Except All The Board of Directors recommends you vote FOR number(s) of the nominee(s) on the line below. the following: 0 Election of Directors Nominees: Jeffrey A. Duchemin Earl R. Lewis 02 George Uveges The Board of Directors recommends you vote FOR proposals 2, 3 and 4: For Against Abstain To amend the Harvard Bioscience, Inc. Third Amended and Restated 2000 Stock Option and Incentive Plan to increase the number of authorized shares 0 0 0 of common stock available for issuance thereunder by 2,500,000 shares.
+3. To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015.
+0 0 Approval, by a non-binding advisory vote, of the compensation of our named executive officers.
+0 0 0 NOTE: Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+For address changes and/or comments, please check this box and write them Π on the back where indicated Please indicate if you plan to attend this meeting.
+0 0 Yes No Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature [PLEASE SIGN WITHIN BOX] Date

-0000103575_1 R1.0.0.11699